 village, with its own school, church, and several stores.

 In fact, Maxinkuckee was originally the "town" on the shores of the lake, rather than the town we know

-up to be the more populous of the two communities.
-With the arrival of the railroad, however, the small
+grownup to be the more populous of the two communities.
+With the arrival of the railroad, however, the

-Perhaps the last vestige of bygone days was Bigley's apple orchard and store on what is today 18B road,
+it.
+Perhaps the last vestige of bygone days was Bigley's apple orchard and store on what is today 18B

 with one carrier, D. H. Smith, the post office at Maxinkuckee to be supplied by rural carrier, main

 1 February 1902 - the Maxinkuckee Post Office was discontinued and merged with Culver .

 The Post master of Maxinkuckee were: Eli Parker, James M. Dale, Harvey Atkinson, John F.